Start Thinking Peepoo

 Easy to Use

 Peepoo is designed to be used once, while sitting, squatting or standing.
-For more convenience, Peepoo can also be placed in a small bucket and used as a chamber pot.
+For more convenience, Peepoo can also be placed on the Peepoo Kiti or on a small bucket and used as a chamber pot.
 Because Peepoo is small, lightweight and not fixed in place, it can easily be used indoors or carried to a secluded spot for use as a private toilet.
-For disabled people or users with special needs, supporting products such as a portable seat, Peepoo Kiti, and a lightweight indoor tent for privacy, Peepoo Yizi, have been developed.

 After defecating or urinating, the user can securely contain the contents inside Peepoo by sliding the outer layer up over the inner layer and tying it into a knot.